d4v1dm013/img-type/README.md

 # img-type
-A simple image type detector for nodejs
+A simple image type detector for nodejs, you can also test the type of file like isJpeg or isPng

 [![Build Status](https://travis-ci.org/d4v1dm013/img-type.svg?branch=master)](https://travis-ci.org/d4v1dm013/img-type)